comp423-23f/csxl-final-team-d8/docs/seat-and-room-admin-views--design-doc.md

 ## 2. Personas

-# Amy Ambassador

-    An ambassador of CSXL who works at the front desk of the space, assisting in maintaining the XL as an essential worker with special permissions.
+    Amy Ambassador: An ambassador of CSXL who works at the front desk of the space, assisting in maintaining the XL as an essential worker with special permissions.

-# Rhonda Root

-    An administrator of CSXL with the ability to manage rooms and seats.
+    Rhonda Root: An administrator of CSXL with the ability to manage rooms and seats.
 Rhonda works to ensure the XL is run efficiently and professionally.

 ## 3. User Stories